seralexeev/xrabbit.dev/README.md

 date: 22-07-2025
 ```

-measure depth only from 30cm.
+Because the baseline of the stereo pair is pretty wide it can only measure depth from 30 cm.
 This creates a blind spot in front of the robot.
 Tolerable but not very nice.
-Maybe it's worth thinking about lidar or a proximity sensor for obstacle avoidance.
+Maybe it's worth thinking about a lidar or a proximity sensor for obstacle avoidance.

 ---